"A suicide mission? Hm. Yes, a suicide mission will do nicely."

-Almost certainly intentionally, given that - at least in the comic, where the line also occurs - V is quite clearly an anarchist and it could well be argued that at least part of his campaign is "propaganda of the deed" of the kind Goldman, herself a lifelong anarchist, briefly espoused.
+- Almost certainly intentionally, given that - at least in the comic, where the line also occurs - V is quite clearly an anarchist and it could well be argued that at least part of his campaign is "propaganda of the deed" of the kind Goldman briefly espoused.

 Rosalini: She's beginning her Death Dance...
 Well, many Native American tribes, before a big battle, would perform a ritual.
 They'd paint their faces, put on ceremonial robes, and dance all night.
 Sometimes till dawn.
 That one night, they would live life to the fullest.

 Tony: Maybe they figured their last night on Earth ought to be their best.